MacMbizo/pigeonpromptv1/SUPABASE_SETUP.md

-# PromptOps Supabase Backend Setup Guide
+# PigeonPrompt Supabase Backend Setup Guide

-This guide will help you set up the Supabase backend for your PromptOps application.
+This guide will help you set up the Supabase backend for your PigeonPrompt application.

 ## Prerequisites

 - A Supabase account (sign up at [supabase.com](https://supabase.com))
 - Node.js and npm installed
-- The PromptOps application code
+- The PigeonPrompt application code

 ## Step 1: Create a Supabase Project

 1. Go to [supabase.com](https://supabase.com) and sign in
 2. Click "New Project"
 3. Choose your organization
-4. Enter a project name (e.g., "promptops")
+4. Enter a project name (e.g., "pigeonprompt")
 5. Enter a database password (save this securely)
 6. Select a region close to your users
 7. Click "Create new project"